Prev page Next page Back to Blog

 What is PFAS?

-PFAS is a large group of highly fluorinated, synthetically produced substances that are very difficult to degrade and thus long-lived in the environment.
-Sometimes, therefore, PFAS are called "perpetual chemicals" and these are found in a number of products and have become the subject of an intense debate in Sweden.
+PFAS is a large group of highly fluorinated, synthetically produced substances that are very difficult to break down and thus long-lived in the environment.
+Sometimes PFAS are therefore called "perpetual chemicals" and these are found in a number of products and have become the subject of an intense debate in Sweden.
 Among other things, after having contaminated drinking water via fire protection foam in Blekinge, but also after recently discovered contamination in the fishing waters in Boden.
 And now most recently in the review of the cosmetics business that Aftonbladet highlighted.

 Why are PFAS used?